Run safer in Amsterdam.

 ✔ Share our initiative on social media by tagging @run_her_way and using #RunHerWayAmsterdam

-✔ Talk to your running club, local businesses, or policymakers about getting involved.
+✔ Talk to your running club, local businesses, or local councilor about getting involved.

 ✔ Use our digital media toolkit to share posts, flyers, and visuals.